Home

 Menu

-Guidelines for Measles Vaccine
+Measles & Guidelines for Measles Vaccine

 With the recent global increase in measles activity, many patients are asking about vaccination for their children and themselves.
+Measles cases in Canada have been associated with travel or local outbreaks.

 Vaccination against measles is the most important factor in the prevention of transmission.
-Measles cases in Canada are most often associated with travel.

-The MMR vaccine protects against measles, mumps, and rubella, and is abbreviated as MMR.
+The vaccine protects against measles, mumps, and rubella, and is abbreviated as MMR.

 MMR Vaccine Recommendations for Infants and Children